 Richard focuses his practice on labor and employment law for private and public sector management.
 His practice encompasses all aspects of labor and employment law, including discrimination law, collective bargaining, union relations, employee discipline, noncompetition agreements, workplace investigations, and wage and hour regulations.

 Richard has experience counseling clients in a variety of fields, including:

 As a litigator, Richard regularly appears in state and federal trial and appellate courts, as well as such administrative agencies as the National Labor Relations Board, the New York State Public Employment Relations Board, the Equal Employment Opportunity Commission, the New York State Division of Human Rights, the New York City Commission on Human Rights, the U.S. and New York Departments of Labor, and the New York City Department of Consumer Affairs.
-Richard also teaches the course on Employment Discrimination Law at Hofstra Law School.
+Richard also teaches the course on Employment Discrimination Law at Hofstra Law School.”

-Richard builds long-term relationships with his clients.
-He has represented many of them for decades.
 In addition to counseling clients and defending them in litigation, he also trains managers in how to do their jobs effectively while minimizing legal risks.
 Over the years, he has trained hundreds of managers in the prevention of sexual harassment.